coreinfrastructure/best-practices-badge/doc/other.md

     [Google's style guides](https://github.com/google/styleguide) and
     [SEI CERT Coding Standards](https://www.securecoding.cert.org/).
     <sup>[<a href="#coding_standards">coding_standards</a>]</sup>

+*   The project MUST automatically enforce its selected coding style(s) if there is at least one FLOSS tool that can do so in the selected language(s).
+    *Details*:
+    This MAY be implemented using static analysis tool(s) and/or by forcing the code through code reformatters.
+    In many cases the tool configuration is included in the project's repository (since different projects may choose different configurations).
+    Projects MAY allow style exceptions (and typically will);
+    where exceptions occur, they MUST be rare and documented in the code at their locations, so that these exceptions can be reviewed and so that tools can automatically handle them in the future.
+    Examples of such tools include ESLint (JavaScript) and Rubocop (Ruby).
+    <sup>[<a href="#coding_standards_enforced">coding_standards_enforced</a>]</sup>

 *   The project MUST make it easy to either
     (1) identify and update reused externally-maintained components or (2)